Cana

 Kafr Kanna described as "Cana of Galilee".
 Holy Land Photographed by Daniel B. Shepp, 1894.

-Cana of Galilee (Κανὰ τῆς Γαλιλαίας; قانا الجليل) is the location of the Wedding at Cana, at which the miracle of turning water into wine took place in the Gospel of John.
+Cana of Galilee (Κανὰ τῆς Γαλιλαίας) is the location of the Wedding at Cana, at which the miracle of turning water into wine took place in the Gospel of John.

 The location is disputed, with the four primary locations being Kafr Kanna, Khirbet Qana and Reineh in Lower Galilee, and Qana in Upper Galilee in Lebanon.
-The Arabic phrase "Qana el-Jalil" has been said not to be in use as a place-mame other than in Gospel-related contexts.
+The Arabic phrase "Qana el-Jalil" has been said not to be in use as a placename other than in Gospel-related contexts.

 The name possibly derives from the Hebrew or Aramaic word for reeds.

 Written references to Cana

 Biblical references

 Cana is very positively located in Shepherd's Historical Atlas, 1923: modern scholars are less sure.